diego-schivo/janilla/README.md

 You can add Janilla as a dependency to your project by copy/pasting the snippet from [Maven Central](https://central.sonatype.com/artifact/com.janilla/janilla).

-We provide a rich set of example applications showing how to use the library:
+We provide several example applications showing how to use the library:

 - [Next.js Commerce (partial) porting](https://github.com/diego-schivo/janilla-acmestore)
 - [RealWorld Conduit implementation](https://github.com/diego-schivo/janilla-conduit)